 First article in ‘The Meteor Explores: Homelessness in Manchester‘ series.
-Part two will be published next week:
+Part two can be read here.

 Homelessness is often described as a complex problem, usually by those tasked with reducing it, and there are no doubt a multitude of factors that contribute to someone becoming homeless.
 But there is a common theme to the rise in homelessness apparent on the streets of Manchester and across the UK: the simple lack of resources allocated to keeping citizens securely housed and rehousing them once they become homeless.
 This lack of funding is driven by the ideology of austerity, embraced by the Conservative and Liberal Democrat (ConDem) coalition government in 2010 and continued by Theresa May’s government, despite growing evidence that austerity is a false economy with a huge human cost.

 Pre-austerity, it looked like we were winning in the battle against homelessness, at least when looking at the national statistics for households accepted as statutorily homeless by local authorities; a council has a legal obligation to offer housing assistance to accepted households.
 These figures for England peaked in 2003-04 with 135,420 households accepted as homeless, and then fell to a low of 40,020 in 2009-10.
 The figures for 2016-17 in England stand at 59,090, a 48% increase from the low point in 2009-10.
 When the ConDem government came into power, the financial crisis began to bite, and the government’s austerity agenda was launched.

 Households accepted as statutorily homeless in Manchester have risen by 133% from a low point of 533 in 2012-13 to 1242 in 2016-17.
 The official statistics for statutorily homeless households could be a lot higher than they are now except for a practice called ‘gatekeeping’.
 This involves councils, or outsourced homeless service providers, refusing to accept a homelessness application and/or provide accommodation to them.